nebulaeonline/nebulae-rs/readme.md

 There are a few that are set in stone:

 1. The kernel will have a fixed binary interface for both applications and drivers.
-2. The system will use PE as its executable format.
+2. The system will use PE as its executable format (secondary formats will be supported).
-3. The kernel will be organized as a hybrid microkernel.
+3. The kernel will be organized as a hybrid microkernel (involving some VM trickeration).
-4. Graphical interfaces will be the primary focus of the system.
+4. Graphical interfaces will be the primary focus of the system, although shells will be available.
-5. Compatibility with existing systems / software / standards is not a primary driver.
+5. Compatibility with existing systems / software / standards is not a primary driver (i.e. this is not a POSIX kernel).

 ### Goals

 My main goal is to write code and share it with the world.
 I want people to use & enjoy the things I create.

+Computers used to be filled with a very accessible sense of wonder, fun & discovery.
+You could do all sorts of weird things with your computers.
+They booted to a REPL.

+I have a lot of crazy ideas for where this project will go, but I finally have some direction, and some motivation.

+The motto here is "create, and help create"

 This is not a profit or status driven project.
 This code has never faced serious scrutiny nor had to withstand a rigorous code review, and it is overly verbose at times (I prefer this style, as I know the vast majority will be optimized away in a release build), but it's here and it works, and you know what they say ;)